-We can also call them a special form of term deposits that are traded in the secondary money market.
+We can also call them a special form of term deposits traded in the secondary money market.
 The yield to maturity of the Certificate of Deposit determines its trading price.
 The interest rate on the CD can be fixed or variable, and regardless of its duration, it is mandatory for the bank to pay the interest on time.

 Features of Certificate of Deposit

-- A bank can issue a Certificate of Deposit to individuals, corporations, companies and funds.
+- A bank can issue a Certificate of Deposit to individuals, corporations, companies, and funds.